 Prior to entering private practice, Ms. Hellmuth served as a legislative assistant for the late U.S. Rep. E. Clay Shaw Jr. (R-Fla.).

-- Drafted and helped negotiate membership agreements between parent exempt organizations and their member organizations
+- Drafted and helped negotiate membership agreements between parent exempt organizations and their chapter organizations

 - Assisted with the spinoff of a division of a public charity into a new tax-exempt entity